Nice

 Cours Saleya, Nice

-• Saleya Square/Le Cours Saleya: Le Cours Selaya is the name of the long square where Nice’s famous flower market, Le marché aux fleurs, is held daily.
-There is also a nice café atmosphere on the square, where you can enjoy the typical outdoor city life of southern France.
+Le Cours Selaya is the name of the long square where Nice’s famous flower market, Le marché aux fleurs, is held daily.
+The market is known for its abundance of beautiful flowers, and in addition to selling flowers, it also functions as a market for fruit and vegetables.

-• Masséna Square/Place Masséna: Place Masséna is Nice’s central square and probably the most magnificent in the city.
-It is located right where the old town meets the elegant Avenue Jean Médecin.
+Place Masséna is Nice’s central square and, in the opinion of many, the most magnificent in the city.
+It is located precisely where the old town meets the elegant business street, Avenue Jean Médecin, and the shopping street Rue Masséna.

 St Nicholas Russian Church, Nice